 A fantastic small stream that drains the rugged Crazy Mountains and our home waters at the Basecamp.
 We have full access to several miles on the WD ranch as well as about a mile on a neighboring ranch.
 The sweeping views are breathtaking if you can take your eyes away from the creek and its aggressive trout.
 Browns and rainbows make up the majority of the fish and they readily attack dry flies.

 This is a very small spring creek that is also on the home ranch.
-Several miles flow accross wide open country.
-At most places you can jump accross the creek.
-We generally don't guide on Cayuse because of its size but it is a fun evening excursion toss hoppers along the undercuts and watch eager brook trout pounce on the flies.
+Several miles flow across wide open country.
+At most places you can jump across the creek.
+We generally don't guide on Cayuse because of its size but it is a fun evening excursion tossing hoppers along the undercuts and watch eager brook trout pounce on the flies.

 Forks of the Musselshell